larsjuhljensen/JensenLab/_pages/resources_S1000.md

 ---

 The S1000 corpus is a comprehensive manual reannotation and extension of the S800 corpus that allows highly accurate recognition of species names, both for machine learning and dictionary-based methods.
-In this page we have gathered links to the publication, the corpus, datasets and codebases related to this project
+In this page we have gathered links to the publication, the corpus, datasets and codebases related to this project.

-## Publication
+## Publication and Corpus

 * Publication Preprint: [Title for publication](link/to/biorxiv)